asmuth/clip/fnordmetric-doc/documentation/chartsql_timewindow.md

 by grouping over all rows in the preceeding time window.

-To illustrate this concept, lets imagine we insert the number of registered users on our website every 10 seconds.
-This could produce a raw table that looks like
+To illustrate this concept, lets imagine we insert the number of registered users on our website every 10 seconds and our source table looks like this:
-this:

      time   | value
      ----------------